Who's Who in the Foundation Programme

 The entire programme is centred around the foundation doctor, who is supported through clinical and educational supervisors.
 They, in turn, are supported by Foundation Programme Directors (FPDs), clinical tutors and Directors of Medical Education (DMEs), who are supported by the Foundation School structure.
 All of this is supported by and overseen by Severn PGME and the Foundation School.

-The clinical supervisor is the professional responsible for teaching and supervising trainees.
+The clinical supervisor is the professional responsible for teaching and supervising foundation doctors.
 Clinical supervisors are responsible for:

 - supervising day to day clinical and professional practice

 - ensuring that foundation doctors have the appropriate range and mix of clinical exposures